MicrosoftDocs/entra-docs/docs/identity/saas-apps/cisco-user-management-for-secure-access-provisioning-tutorial.md

 ---
-title: 'Tutorial: Configure Cisco User Management for Secure Access for automatic user provisioning with Microsoft Entra ID'
+title: 'Tutorial: Configure Cisco User Management for automatic user provisioning with Microsoft Entra ID'
-description: Learn how to automatically provision and de-provision user accounts from Microsoft Entra ID to Cisco User Management for Secure Access.
+description: Learn how to automatically provision and de-provision user accounts from Microsoft Entra ID to Cisco User Management.

 documentationcenter: ''
 author: twimmers